LucasDelfino92/morrowindsharp/moddingmw.md

 Allows travel to Mournhold before the Dark Brotherhood attacks begin.
 - [**Easy Escort**](https://www.nexusmods.com/morrowind/mods/45712?) by NullCascade
 Ensures that your followers get warped to you if they get too far away.
 Compatible with any follower from any mod, without any special script attached to that NPC.
-- [**Fix those bastard rope fences**](https://www.nexusmods.com/morrowind/mods/45741) by EJ-12 and Petethegoat
-Modifies collision boxes on rope-related meshes to prevent getting stuck in them, as well as the player and NPC's hitboxes, making it easier to squeeze past NPCs in tight situations.
 - [**FMI - Sane Ordinators**](https://www.nexusmods.com/morrowind/mods/47381) by PoodleSandwich
 Makes it so Ordinators will not kill you for wearing Indoril armor once you have been named Nerevarine by Vivec, or if you are Master or Patriarch of the Temple.
 - [**FMI - Service Refusal and Contraband**](https://www.nexusmods.com/morrowind/mods/47456) by PoodleSandwich